top of page

 November 2022

-Svastra texana is uncommon in the Valley.
-This species runs smaller than similar regional Svastra with banded abdomens, such as Svastra petulca.
-Female Svastra texana are best distinguished by their size and by traits of the pale hair bands on the bees' abdomens, as shown in the photo strip.
-Females have blue eyes, a trait that aids in distinguishing them in the field from Svastra petulca females, which have green eyes.
+Epimelissodes texana is uncommon in the Valley.
+This species runs smaller than similar regional Epimelissodes with banded abdomens, such as Epimelissodes petulca.
+Female Epimelissodes texana are best distinguished by their size and by traits of the pale hair bands on the bees' abdomens, as shown in the photo strip.
+Females have blue eyes, a trait that aids in distinguishing them in the field from Epimelissodes petulca females, which have green eyes.
 The Texas long-horned bee is associated with aster-family flowers.

 Associated Flora